 eMail invitation to join VMR by web link

 Invites can be sent in the form of a web link.
-Say for instance you wanted Bob Johnson to join John Smith in his VMR by WebRTC (web browser), you can send Bob this link:
+Say for instance you wanted Bob Johnson to join VAVS in their VMR by WebRTC (web browser), you can send Bob Johnson this link in an email:

 This will bring Bob Johnson straight into John Smith's VMR as a guest

 eMail invitation to join Pexip desktop app VMR

 For participants using the Pexip Desktop app, you can send them a link which gets them straight into the VMR